 The Department accepted questions for the August 2017 funding round from 8am on 31 July 2017 until 12pm ACST on 21 August 2017 (five working days prior to the closure of the grant funding round).
 After this time only questions relating to technical issues will be answered.

 Applying for ABA Beneficial Grant Funding

-The second ABA funding round for 2017 will open 31 July 2017 at 8:00am Australian Eastern Standard Time and close on 28 August 2017 at 5:00pm Australian Eastern Standard Time.
+The second ABA funding round for 2017 is open from 31 July 2017 at 8:00am Australian Central Standard Time and close on 28 August 2017 at 5:00pm Australian Central Standard Time.

 Applications received after the closing time and date will only be considered in exceptional circumstances.